apache/incubator-streampark-website/docs/user-guide/dockerDeployment.md

 ![](/doc/image/streamx_docker-compose.png)
 ### 3.Login System

-Once the service is started, StreamX can be accessed through http://localhost:10000 and also through http://localhost:8081 to access Flink.
-Accessing the StreamX link will redirect you to the login page, where the default user and password for StreamX are admin and streamx respectively.
+Once the service is started, StreamPark can be accessed through http://localhost:10000 and also through http://localhost:8081 to access Flink.
+Accessing the StreamPark link will redirect you to the login page, where the default user and password for StreamPark are admin and streamx respectively.
 To learn more about the operation, please refer to the user manual for a quick start.

-### 4.Setting up Flink Home on StreamX Web Ui
+### 4.Setting up Flink Home on StreamPark Web Ui
 ```
 /streamx/flink/flink1.14.5/
 ```
 ![img.png](/doc/image/streamx_flinkhome.png)
 ### 5.Starting a remote session cluster

-Go to StreamX web ui and click Setting->Flink Cluster to create a remote (standalone) mode cluster.
+Go to StreamPark web ui and click Setting->Flink Cluster to create a remote (standalone) mode cluster.
 ![img.png](/doc/image/remote.png)

 tips: mac computer to get the real ip address of flink, can be through ifconfig.

 ### 6.Complete the above steps and perform a Flink task submission

-In the StreamX web ui click Application->Add New to create a remote (standalone) mode submission.
+In the StreamPark web ui click Application->Add New to create a remote (standalone) mode submission.
 ![img.png](/doc/image/remoteSubmission.png)